Abhay478/Compilers_Proj/specs.md

 ## `claim`ing Archetypes

-Each Archetype has a set of methods that must be implemented.
-These methods are discussed in the below sections for each Archetype.
+Each Archetype has a set of operations that must be implemented.
+These operations are discussed in the below sections for each Archetype.

 To claim that a type satisfies an Archetype, one uses the `claim` keyword.
 This is similar to Rust's `impl Trait` syntax.

-For example, to claim that a type `Foo` satisfies the `Group` Archetype, one uses
+For example, to claim that a type `Foo` satisfies the `Group` Archetype:

 ```
 struct Foo {